 From tee to green, the front nine seemed a bit beat up.
 It seems like that’s where most of the irrigation/construction work is focused right now.
 The fairways had a lot of brown and thin areas, with some muddy patches, as well.
 The rough was kind of a mess—very patchy with a lot of muddy areas, some super deep clumps of rough and some thin/dry areas all mixed together.
 The back nine was in a little nicer shape overall.
 The fairways and rough were more lush and green, though there were still some patchy areas.
 For the most part, though, the back nine was in pretty decent shape.
 The tee boxes were nice and level throughout.
 A few on the back were a bit shaggy, though, but not too bad.
 I wasn’t in any greenside bunkers.
 I was in one fairway bunker and it was pretty thin and crunchy.
 From what I could see from my playing partners, the greenside bunkers looked about the same, so I was glad I avoided them.

 The greens were the highlight of the course condition-wise.
-Though they are still recovering a little bit from aeration (a few very minor bumps here and there), they are running well and starting to look real nice.
-For the most part, they were running very smooth and at ideally quick speeds.
-They are also very receptive on approaches, which I always appreciate.
+Though they were still recovering a little bit from aeration (a few very minor bumps here and there), they were running well and starting to look real nice.
+For the most part, putts were rolling very smoothly and at ideally quick speeds.
+They were also very receptive on approaches, which I always appreciate.

 I’m thankful (pun intended) I got a really good deal to finally play this course, so it was definitely worth what I paid today.
 However, when I play a course like this that is usually expensive, I always tend factor the normal pricing into my overall judgment.
 Even if it were in pristine condition, I probably wouldn’t ever pay full rack rate for this course.
 Keep in mind I grabbed a hot deal on GolfNow, which is usually only one or two tee times a day that have special low rates.
 I think the rest of the “normal” Rancho Bernardo rates for this morning on GolfNow were around $70-80.
 If I had paid that, I would be much less forgiving in my review.

 The facilities and service elements are nice because of the direct ties to the Inn, so that jacks up the price too much for us average weekend golfers looking for deals.
 I do appreciate when a course lowers their rates a bit when it’s not in peak condition or work is being done, so that is a plus for RBI in my book.
-Still, there are still plenty of other places I’d rather play in the area (Carmel Mountain Ranch, Mt.
-Woodson, San Vicente and Woods Valley are a few that come to mind) that have much better standard rates and are more interesting layouts.
+Still, there are still plenty of other places I’d rather play in the area that have much better standard rates and offer more interesting layouts.

 Some pictures from Rancho Bernardo Inn Golf Resort (11/22/12):